-On the other hand, \cite{zhou2022rethinking} tackles the same task with the notion of prototypes, leading to explainability.
+On the other hand, \cite{zhou2022rethinking} tackled the same task with the notion of prototypes, leading to interpretability.
 In the area of graphs, there are prominent works to integrate IB.
-Specifically, \cite{luo2020parameterized, ying2019gnnexplainer} are the pioneers who derive tractable bounds to achieve interpretable Graph Neural Networks (GNNs).
-In the terminology of interpretability, they are classified into the \textit{post-hoc} methods, which help to understand and interpret the predictions of black-box models like deep neural networks \cite{9875989},\cite{8954227}, which are often opaque in terms of decision-making processes.
-On the other hand, another class of interpretable models are \textit{self-explainable} methods.
+Specifically, \cite{luo2020parameterized,ying2019gnnexplainer} are the pioneers who derive tractable bounds to achieve interpretable GNNs.
+In the terminology of interpretability, one can distinguish the \textit{post-hoc} methods, which help to understand and interpret the predictions of black-box models like deep neural networks \cite{9875989,8954227}, which are often opaque in terms of decision-making processes.
+Another class of interpretable models is that of the \textit{self-explainable} methods.
 One such approach is to utilize the IB principle to explore the natural interpretability and generalization capabilities of GNNs \cite{miao2022interpretable}.
 Furthermore, recent progress in intrinsic approaches \cite{wu2022discovering} has tackled explainability issues and addressed challenges in managing graph out-of-distribution cases by applying invariant learning and causal inference techniques.
-In the temporal graph domain, IB methods are unexplored.
+In the temporal graph domain, IB methods are underexplored.
 One of the main works in this area is \cite{10.1145/3583780.3614871}, which generates spatial and temporal subgraphs as explainability output.
 These subgraphs are not linked to prototypes, hindering high-level interpretability.